 Appealing a JSA decision at a tribunal

-You can appeal to a tribunal if the Department for Communities (DfC) didn't change their decision when you asked for a mandatory reconsideration.
+You can appeal to a tribunal if the Department for Work and Pensions (DWP) didn’t change their decision when you asked for a mandatory reconsideration.

-The tribunal will be run by The Appeals Service (TAS).
-It's independent from the DfC so might disagree with their decision.
+The tribunal will be run by HM Courts and Tribunals Service (HMCTS) and overseen by a judge.
+It’s independent from the DWP so might disagree with their decision.

-It's free to appeal.
-You won't usually be able to get legal aid to pay for representation, but don't worry as you don't need a solicitor.
-You can ask a Citizens Advice adviser to help you prepare your appeal and represent you at the tribunal.
-They can help you get additional evidence if it is needed.
+It’s free to appeal.
+You won’t usually be able to get legal aid, but don’t worry as you don’t need a solicitor.
+You can ask a Citizens Advice adviser to help you prepare your appeal.

 Before you appeal

-You must ask the DfC to look at their decision again.
+You must ask the DWP to look at their decision again.
 This is called a ‘mandatory reconsideration’.
 See challenging a JSA decision - mandatory reconsideration for how to ask for one.

 Check if you should appeal to a tribunal

-Read the letter from the DfC with ‘About your mandatory reconsideration’ written at the top.
+Read the letter from the DWP with ‘About your mandatory reconsideration’ written at the top.

-If you disagree with the DfC’s reasons and have evidence to show why they’re wrong, you should appeal to a tribunal.
+If you disagree with the DWP’s reasons and have evidence to show why they’re wrong, you should appeal to a tribunal.
 For example, if you have evidence:

 - you’re entitled to JSA

-- you had a good reason for missing your appointment at the Jobs and Benefits Office - for example a note from your doctor
+- you had a good reason for missing a Jobcentre appointment - for example a note from your doctor

 - you were paid the right amount - for example, payslips from part-time work